sbergot/wandering-mushroom/content/2020-12-03-the-society-we-live-in.md

 * Essential workers form the bulk of the population.
 They have mind-numbing jobs that for some reason is not efficient to automate.
 Their pay is barely sufficient for their subsistence.
 Poverty, lawful repression and cheap entertainment maintain them in slavery.
-This level also include the state administrations.
+This level also includes the state administrations.

 It is important to understand that if you are a reasonable and rational person